-Your personal statement should show your passion for the subject and demonstrate your skills and abilities.
+Your personal statement should show your interest in the subject and demonstrate your skills and abilities.

 It should set you apart from applicants who have similar qualifications.
 If you're interviewed, your personal statement can help set the agenda for the interview discussion.